yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     As before, add your commit message, and select **Save**.
 This will save the YAML definition file contents, commit to the master branch and which will trigger a pipeline run.

 5. Let's go take a look at the pipeline run.
 Navigate to Pipeline view to view recently run pipelines.
-You can see the run triggered from your commited change here.
+You can see the run triggered from your committed change here.

     ![Screen showing Pipeline run with run details highlighted.](images/stepbystep/media/image1029.png "Pipeline Run")